Scottish Borders Water Network Investment

 This will not impact on the taste of your water.

 Work started on the new clear water tank in June 2020.

 A Clear Water Tank stores water once it has been treated and monitors the quality before it goes into supply.
 It provides additional strength in the network by providing enough storage to supply the area if there any issues elsewhere in the network.

 The new water storage tank is capable of holding nearly 5 Olympic sized swimming pools worth of water.

-It will be sympathetically landscaped in to the hillside next to the A7 – with all excavated material being reused for landscaping.
+It is sympathetically landscaped in to the hillside next to the A7 – with all excavated material reused for landscaping.